Black Bart (outlaw): Conviction and imprisonment

 Wells Fargo pressed charges only on the final robbery.
 Boles was convicted in 1884 and sentenced to six years in San Quentin Prison, but he was released in January 1888, on good behavior.
 His health had deteriorated during his time in prison; he had visibly aged, his eyesight was failing, and he had gone deaf in one ear.
 Upon his release, he was swarmed by reporters and asked if he had plans to rob any more stagecoaches.
 "No, gentlemen," he replied, smiling.
 "I'm through with crime."
 Asked if he would write more poems, he laughed and said, "Did you not hear me say that I was through with crime?"

 Final days

 Boles never returned to his wife after his release from prison, although he did write letters to her.
 In one of them he wrote that he was tired of being shadowed by Wells Fargo, felt demoralized, and wanted to get away from everybody.
 The last known sighting of Boles was on February 28, 1888.
-Hume said Wells Fargo tracked him to the Visalia House hotel in Visalia.
-The owner said a man answering the description of Boles had checked in to the hotel and then was never seen again.
+Hume said Wells Fargo tracked him to Visalia, California.
+The owner of the Visalia House Hotel said a man who answered the description of Bowles had checked in and then was never seen again.